Saturday 11th March, 2017 at Leeds Carriageworks Theatre (Upstairs).

 Is it a puppet show?
 No.

 The Butcher is a thoroughbred gig.
-It encourages the atmosphere of a gig, with flash photography and talking, with extended applause and whoops between each of the 20ish sings and someone’s adorable young son sitting in full view at the back of the stage, eating a chocolate biscuit.
-The Butcher gives the audience two hours of great, catchy, brilliant folk music, courtesy of Paul Mosley’s great musical ability and his accompanying ‘Red Meat Orchestra’.
+It encourages the atmosphere of a gig, with extended applause and whoops between each of the 20ish songs, and someone’s adorable young son sits in full view at the back of the stage, eating a chocolate biscuit.
+The show gives the audience two hours of great, catchy folk music courtesy of Paul Mosley and his accompanying ‘Red Meat Orchestra’.